-Through hands on experiences, they will collect samples from the lake and
+Through hands on experiences collecting samples from the lake, examining creatures, mud

 better act to protect it.

-goal is to encourage the girls to practice
+3. Encouraging the girls to practice STEM skills

 passionate about protecting it.
 There are lots of ways to turn that passion

 into a career.
-They will talk about and explore careers in field science, ROV
+The crew will talk about and explore careers in field science, ROV

 technology, shipping, engineering, and math, all which combine STEM learning